 Federal funding sources

-While cities, towns, and counties have an important role to play in the funding process for affordable housing, most of the financial support for affordable programs comes from the federal government.
+While localities have an important role to play in the funding process for affordable housing, most of the financial support for affordable programs comes from the federal government.
 Learn more about federal funding for affordable housing.

-In addition to considering ways to raise revenue at the local level, cities, towns, and counties should also consider a range of other housing policies that support the creation and preservation of dedicated affordable housing without requiring the collection of locally generated revenue.
+As every locality’s size, market, and growth pressures are different: it is helpful to consider a broad range of tools to create and preserve affordable housing.
+In addition to considering ways to raise revenue at the local level, localities should also consider a range of other housing policies that support the creation and preservation of dedicated affordable housing without requiring the collection of locally generated revenue.
 These policies include, among others, density bonuses, inclusionary requirements or incentives, and tax abatements.